King in the North

 The Stark kings often warred with the ironborn from the Iron Islands and wildlings from beyond the Wall.
 After the Rape of the Three Sisters, the Starks battled with the Arryn Kings of Mountain and Vale for a thousand years over the Bite in the War Across the Water.
 The Starks also eventually conquered the troublesome island of Skagos.

 While "King of Winter" was used by ancient Stark monarchs, "King in the North" was used in more recent centuries.
 The last King in the North was Torrhen Stark, who bent the knee to House Targaryen during Aegon's Conquest, thus making the north part of the Seven Kingdoms controlled by the Iron Throne.
 The crown of the Kings of Winter was surrendered to Aegon.
 Since then Lord Stark has traditionally held the title Warden of the North for the Iron Throne.

 The history of the Stark kings is described in Maester Childer's Winter's Kings, or the Legends and Lineages of the Starks of Winterfell.

 A Game of Thrones

 The title is revived during the War of the Five Kings after King Joffrey I Baratheon orders the execution of Eddard Stark, Lord of Winterfell.
-Rejecting House Baratheon of King's Landing and the Iron Throne, the northern and river lords assembled at Riverrun after the Battle of the Camps declare Eddard's son Robb to be the King in the North.
+Rejecting House Baratheon of King's Landing and the Iron Throne, the northern and river lords assembled at Riverrun after the Battle of the Camps declare Eddard's eldest son, Robb, to be the King in the North.
 Robb is also later known as the King of the Trident.